 4. Erysimum menziesii

-This is a rare wall flower variety found only in the sandy beach areas of California, Humboldt, Mendocino and Monterey.
-These are short in height not more than 15 centimeters and consist of long and straight leaves with thick, hairy and lobed stems.
-Thick cluster of yellow flowers with round petals grow on tops of each of the stems.
+If you happen to be in the sandy beach areas of California, Humboldt, Mendocino and Monterey, then you may get a chance to see this rare wall flower.
+The Erysimum menziesii do not grow more than 15 centimeters.
+The plant consist of long and straight leaves with thick, hairy and lobed stems.
+This rare plant has thick cluster of yellow flowers with round petals grow on tops of each of the stems.
 The flowers shed to give way to the long, sticky fruits.

-This is a common name for many varieties of plants under the genus of Arctostaphylos, which are predominantly evergreen shrubs or small trees.
-They are found in North America, mainly in the areas of British Columbia, Washington and California, Mexico, etc. The branches are twisted and the barks of these vegetation are smooth, with orange or red color.
-They have a wide variety of heights, from ground hugging ones to six meter tall trees.
+Manzanita is a common name for many varieties of evergreen shrubs or small trees that fall under the genus of Arctostaphylos.
+You can find this rare plant in North America, mainly in the areas of British Columbia, Washington and California, Mexico, etc. The twisted branches and barks of these vegetation are smooth.
+Another beautiful feature of this plant is that the barcks or branches are either orange or red in color.
+From ground hugging ones to six meter tall trees, these shrubs come in different heights.
 Some of these varieties are used for culinary while others form parts of landscape gardening.